kintone/js-sdk/packages/data-loader/README.md

 - the local file path in record is treated as relative path from `--attachments-dir`
   - upload the file there
 - file name on kintone is same as local

+#### Update records

+When `--update-key` option is set, the option value is used as “Key to Bulk Update” to update existing records into a specified app.
+The following types of fields can be specified as "Key to Bulk Update".

+- Text
+- Number

+Also, the field must have "Prohibit duplicate values" enabled.

 ### export